xiangweili-fs/learn-xgboost/README.md

 *Question 1:* What percentage of input lines end up in the vector train and eval files?

+Answer: 85% on train file and 15% on eval file.

 ### B. Training a model
 We want to train our first model and assess the accuracy of the model against the test set.
 To do this you can run the py/train-simple.py script.
 First review the script, and note you need the necessary dependencies installed (see above).
 Next, to train the model, run: